 Step 2: After entering Disk Management, right-click the specific partition and select Format.

 Step 3: In the pop-up window, make sure the file system is set as NTFS.
-Then select an allocation unit size from the drop-down menu.
+You can see the default cluster size NTFS is set.
+To change it, just click the arrow icon and then select an allocation unit size NTFS from the drop-down menu.

 Step 4: After that, check the Perform a quick format option and click OK to execute this operation.